sdroege/gstreamer-rs/docs/gstreamer/docs.md

 (e.g. `gobject::ObjectExt::ref` becomes `GstObjectExt::ref`).

 Since `Object` derives from `gobject::InitiallyUnowned`, it also inherits the floating reference.
-Be aware that functions such as `BinExt::add` and `ElementExt::add_pad` take ownership of the floating reference.
+Be aware that functions such as `GstBinExt::add` and `ElementExt::add_pad` take ownership of the floating reference.

 In contrast to `gobject::Object` instances, `Object` adds a name property.
 The functions